Celestial317/PsyAssist/README.md

 # PsyAssist: Multimodal RAG-Based Mental Health Chatbot

-It is an intelligent, context-aware mental health chatbot that leverages **Retrieval-Augmented Generation (RAG)** and **tonality-aware dialogue** to offer personalized, empathetic support.
-Built using Flask, it features a smooth and accessible web interface backed by a custom mental health knowledge base in PDF format.
+It is an intelligent, context-aware mental health chatbot that leverages **Retrieval-Augmented Generation (RAG)** built on a **data-driven vector database**.
+PsyAssist uses a custom mental health knowledge base in PDF format to provide personalized, empathetic support through **tonality-aware dialogue**.
+Built using Flask, it features a smooth and accessible web interface.

 ---